azureossd/azureossd.github.io/_posts/2022-05-13-Container-Apps-and-Bicep-Deployments.md

 # Storage
 ## Setting and mounting Volumes

-Volumes can be mounted in conjunction with Azure Storage.
+Volumes can be mounted in conjunction with Azure Storage as well as using its own Container File System or emptyDir.
 Applications can then use these mounts to read or write files from the path specified.
+Below is an example of using Azure Files.

+Documentation can be found [here](https://docs.microsoft.com/en-us/azure/container-apps/storage-mounts?pivots=aca-arm) on these different ways to utilize mounts.

 Under the Managed Environment resource, add the below as a child resource: